Gr-Jeannerat-unige/macrolide-antibiotics/docs/CholesterolErgosterol.md

 ## Differences

-Cholesterol and ergosterol have similar shapes, but the Hax(7) which is pointing out of the plane of cholesterol is not present in ergosterol because it has a sp<sub>2</sub> hybridisation.
-This hydrogen atom can be <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 41;color [0,255,0]")'>highlighted</a> in green in the structures of Table 1.
-The <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 30, atomno = 48, atomno = 50;color [0,127,127]")'>other three additional</a> H of cholesterol are probably not as important.
+Cholesterol and ergosterol have similar shapes.
+An important difference is the Hax(7) which is pointing out of the plane of cholesterol but is not present in ergosterol because if the additional double bound.
+This hydrogen atom (which can be <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 41;color [0,255,0]")'>highlighted</a> in green in the structure) makes ergosterol more flat at the edge of ring B. The <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 30, atomno = 48, atomno = 50;color [0,127,127]")'>other three additional</a> H of cholesterol.
+The sidechain of orgosterol is less flexible.
 Note the additional <a href='javascript:Jmol.script(JmolAppletB,"select atomno = 65, atomno = 66, atomno = 67;color [127,127,0]")'>methyl</a> of ergosterol at the end of the side chain.

 <script type="text/javascript" src="src/JSmol.min.js"></script>
 <script type="text/javascript">